neuronflicker/CTF/TryHackMe/LearningPaths/CompleteBeginner/LearnLinux/README.md

 3. What flag allows you to operate on every file in the directory at once?
 > -R

 > *Author's note: The answer to question 3 isn't strictly correct, as it would change the permissions for all files within subsirectories, too.
-For 'every file in the directory' you should use `chown paradox *`*
+For 'every file in the directory' you should use, for example, `chown paradox *`*.

 ## [Section 5: Advanced File Operations] - rm
-Explains how to use `rm` to remove files
+Explains how to use `rm` to remove files.

 ### Questions
 1. What flag deletes every file in a directory